lowczarc/blog.lancelot.life/implementing_a_minimal_lisp_to_learn_lisp/index.md

 ## Conclusion

 That's all for now.
-There are a lot of features missing to claim it to be a real Lisp language (quotes, macros ...) but I have to admit I don't really understand them yet.<br>
+There are a lot of features missing to claim it to be a real Lisp language (quotes, macros ...) but I have to admit that I don't really understand them yet.<br>
 I'll continue to improve it on github and if I find it interesting I may write other articles on this subject.

 ## Erratum on the last article